AmberSJones/pyhydroqc/README.md

 - detect_anomalies, detect_anomalies_bidir: Uses model results and user input threshold to detect anomalies in observations.

 ### LSTM_detect.py
+Each model type includes an example of application to the Logan River data.
+Fetches data, creates and trains the model, applies the model and identifies anomalies, widens anomalous events and determines metrics, all based on functions from the anomaly_utilities and LSTM_utilities files.
 - LSTM_detect
 - LSTM_bidirectional
 - LSTM_multi
 - LSTM_multi_bidir
-Each model type includes an example of application to the Logan River data.
-Fetches data, creates and trains the model, applies the model and identifies anomalies, widens anomalous events and determines metrics, all based on functions from the anomaly_utilities and LSTM_utilities files.

-### FBP_detect
+### FBP_detect.py
 Contains functionality to build a Prophet model and apply it to make predictions.

 ### ARIMA_correct.py